zididadaday/test-project/README.md

 ## Permissions required for the token

-What permissions should you add to the token? (principle of least privilege)
+What Repository permissions should you add to the token? (principle of least privilege)

 ```
 Actions
 Administration
-Codespaces
+~Codespaces~
 Commit statuses
 Contents
 Metadata